KennethLeeJE8/datadam_mcp/README.md

   - Run server: `node server.js`
   - Server should connect to Supabase and display available categories

-## Optional: Default User Context
+## Optional: User Setup and Context

+If you want to scope data to specific users, you can set up user authentication and profiles:

+### User Creation and Profile Setup
+- Create a user in Supabase Authentication → Users; copy the UUID for later.
+- Insert a profile row for your Auth user:
+  - `INSERT INTO profiles (user_id, username, full_name, metadata) VALUES ('<AUTH_USER_UUID>'::uuid, 'your_username', 'Your Name', '{}'::jsonb);`

+### Using User Context
 - Some tools can scope operations to a particular user by accepting a `userId` argument (UUID from Supabase Auth).
 This field is optional.
-- If your client supports passing environment variables to tool calls, you may set a convenience variable like `DATABASE_USER_ID` in the client’s MCP config and have your prompts/tools use it when needed.
+- If your client supports passing environment variables to tool calls, you may set a convenience variable like `DATABASE_USER_ID` in the client's MCP config and have your prompts/tools use it when needed.
 - Otherwise, just supply `userId` explicitly in the tool call input when you want to target a specific user.

 ## Endpoints & Tools